AvalonSemiconductors/AS2650/docs/source/index.rst

 #.
 To start the project you first need to create a new repository based on the `caravel_user_project <https://github.com/efabless/caravel_user_project/>`_ and make sure your repo is public and includes a README.

-# NOTE:  You cannoty use the create from template feature as this points to main branch based on SKY130.
+# NOTE:  You cannot use the create from template feature as this points to main branch based on SKY130.

    *   Create a blank repo for your project on github.
 Copy the URL for the new project from github.